Kurds in Germany

-Kurds in Germany (Kurdên Almanyayê) are residents or citizens of Germany of full or partial Kurdish origin.
+Kurds in Germany, or German Kurds (Kurden in Deutschland or Deutschkurden; Kurdên Almanyayê), are residents or citizens of Germany of full or partial Kurdish origin.
 There is a large Kurdish community in Germany.
 The number of Kurds living in Germany is unknown.
 Many estimates assume that the number is in the million range.
 In February 2000, the Federal Government of Germany (Die Bundesregierung) estimated that approximately 500,000 Kurds lived in Germany at that time.

 Immigration history of Kurds in Germany

 1919 & 1920s

 The first Kurds migrated to Imperial Germany in 1919 and the years following, most came for diplomatic reasons related to the Ottoman Empire and later Turkey.

 1961-1973 (First wave)

 The first wave of Kurdish immigrant workers from Turkey arrived after Germany and Turkey signed an economic treaty which allowed Turkish citizens (mostly men) to immigrate to West Germany as Gastarbeiter (English: "guest workers") in October 1961.
 This immigration officially stopped in 1973.
 By then, the number of immigrants had reached 867,000 (1.5 million in 1980 and 2.1 million in 1998).
 The percentage of Kurds in this immigrant diaspora is unknown but is speculated to be in the high hundreds of thousands.